Digital rollout of French health cards expanded: how to get one

 Pixavril/Shutterstock

-The digital app, simply called ‘carte vitale’, is available on smartphones (via the Apple App store or Google Play on Android devices) and is free to download.
+The digital app, simply called ‘Carte Vitale’, is available on smartphones (via the Apple App Store or Google Play on Android devices) and is free to download.

-Finally available to all
+Available to almost all

 How does the app work for people with residency cards?

 After downloading the app you will be required to enter a code sent to the email address linked to your online Ameli health account.
+If you do not yet have an online health account, you must contact your insurance provider to set this up before continuing.

-You then need to set up a pin code to access the digital version of the card through your phone.
+You then need to set up a PIN code to access the digital version of the card through your phone.

 Have you downloaded the app and used it?
 Let us know your experience via feedback@connexionfrance.com